Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Contingent Transactions

 Intuitively, if the scheduler cannot determine the execution outcome (the used sets and observable outputs) of transactions when it forms a schedule, then it cannot simultaneously set the $\paidfee$ to be close to the user ideal fee ($\uifee$) and the maximum fee it can yield ($\attainablefee$).
 We formalize this intuition.

 \begin{lemma} If the scheduler does not execute transactions while constructing the schedule, then in the general case it cannot decide whether some contingent transaction $\tx$ will access a contingent object $\object$ in its execution. \end{lemma} The proof follows from the fact that if the schedule has not been executed, then the state $\state'$ at which the contingent transaction is executed cannot be distinguished from whether it uses its contingent object or not.
-Formally, \begin{proof} Let state $\state'$ and $\state''$ be the blockchain states such that $\exec(\state',\tx) \neq \exec(\state'',\tx)$ (because of definition of contingent transactions, such states much exist).
+Formally, \begin{proof} Let $\state'$ and $\state''$ be states such that $\exec(\state',\tx) \neq \exec(\state'',\tx)$ (by the definition of contingent transactions, such states much exist).
 Since the state before execution is not determined, it is unknown which execution route the transaction would take, and thus it is unknown if object $\object$ is accessed. \end{proof}

 \begin{theorem} Let $\gaslimit$ denote the block compute limit used to validate schedule feasibility.
-If a scheduler is constrained to decide schedules with at most $\gaslimit$ compute available (i.e., cannot perform more compute than the schedule itself), then for a schedule containing at least two conflicting contingent transactions, it is impossible to simultaneously set payments so that $\userrisk(\cdot)=0$ and $\schedrisk(\cdot)=0$ for all possible inputs (transactions/states), except in a constant fee structure where the fee paid is independent of the objects used. \end{theorem}
+If a scheduler is constrained to decide schedules with at most $\gaslimit$ compute available (i.e., cannot perform more compute than the schedule itself), then for a schedule containing at least two conflicting contingent transactions, it is impossible to simultaneously set payments so that $\userrisk(\cdot)=0$ and $\schedrisk(\cdot)=0$ for all possible transaction and state inputs, except in a constant fee structure where the fee paid is independent of the objects used. \end{theorem}